 Depending on your teens age, they may be eligible to work for the summer months.
 Summer jobs could include working at a local store or restaurant or working as a lifeguard indeed helping out at a summer camp or looking after children.

 If your teen is too young for paid employment, you could line up jobs around the home that need doing and pay them for their time.

 #3.
 Activity Breaks with Friends

-From heading out for a hike or cycling the Greenway to more structured activities in specialised centres such as Delphi Resort, Lough Key Forest Park, Westport House, and Ballyhass Lakes your teen can enjoy building their confidence. leadership skills and team building with their own friends or with new friends by going on an activity break.
+From heading out for a hike or cycling the Greenway to more structured activities in specialised centres such as Delphi Resort, Lough Key Forest Park, Westport House, where your teen can enjoy building their confidence. leadership skills and team building with their own friends or with new friends by going on an activity break.